lanza/gtkbook/README.md

 7. cmd+r

 ## To add another c file and binary
-1. Add a new file called whatever.c
+1. Add a new file called whatever.c (you can do this in Xcode)
-2. Open CMakeLists.txt
+2. Open CMakeLists.txt (also doable in Xcode)
 3. Add a line at the end -- `add_program(whatever)`
-4. rerun `cmake -G Xcode -B build`
+4. Push cmd+b.
+Xcode will trigger CMake to regenerate the Xcode project before building.
-5. Maybe reoopen Xcode?
-Sometimes it can detect the change.
+5. Select the new Xcode target.